• Skip to primary navigation

 Peanut butter protein balls in a glass Tupperware container lined with parchment paper.

-Step 4: Carefully place the balls in a lined container and chill in the fridge for at least one hour.
-I like to use a separate sheet of parchment paper for each layer in the storage container if necessary, so that the balls don't stick together.
+Place the balls in a lined container and chill in the fridge for at least one hour.

 💭 FAQ